OverlordAkise/scprp-addons/luctus_smedic/README.txt

 This is a minimalistic medic system based upon the widely used gDeathSystem / "Ultimate gMedic".
 It is a drag-and-drop replacement for the old addon.

+For this addon to work you need the following workshop content: https://steamcommunity.com/sharedfiles/filedetails/?id=1438545068

 Main changes and differences:

  - You actually die if you are killed